Demetrios (video game): Development

 Between 1999 and 2001, Fabrice Breton already created the first prototype of the game, which was never released.
 In 2014, he began working on the remake, which was financed through a crowdfunding campaign on Kickstarter in October 2015 with the game receiving €4,245 surpassing the goal of €2,500.
 It was developed with GameMaker: Studio.
 The game is inspired by adventure game classics such as Broken Sword, Discworld and Phoenix Wright.
 Although being developed by a French studio, the game was written in English first and later translated into French, Spanish, German, and Italian.

+Replastered

+A remastered version of Demetrios with the subtitle Replastered released on March 8, 2022 for the PlayStation 5.
+It contains 4K assets and improved colors.

 Reception

 Demetrios received mixed to positive reception by video game critics, resulting in an averaged Metacritic score of 72/100 based on 14 reviews.
-Alexander Thomas from COGconnected named the game "… a quirky point n’ click title with a perfect blend of smart, mature, and pop humour that tells a refreshingly new story without pushing itself into the realm of slapstick exaggeration for the sake of a gag."
 Adventure-Treff praised the German translation and said the game's texts are similar to visual novels, while cricitizing the lack of voice acting.
 Just Adventure gave a B rating and said, "There's enough diversity within the game to hold the interest of most players."